Bugle 4143 - Official Coronavirus Survival Guide

 At least let the readers factor in the precise likelihood of what they're reading being bullshit, requests Amanda, and then make an informed decision on whether to believe it or not based on that.

-Jeff Martin, having been surprisingly given a pantomime horse outfit as a leaving present from a job job that had nothing to do with horses or pantomimes, used to thoroughly enjoy wearing the costume amongst other horses, at horse race meetings, for example, or in police horse units and at military parades.
+Jeff Martin, having been surprisingly given a pantomime horse outfit as a leaving present from a job that had nothing to do with horses or pantomimes, used to thoroughly enjoy wearing the costume amongst other horses at horse race meetings for example or in police horse units and at military parades.

-At the very least it should be a biathlon in which the lifters should have to prove they can work a forklift truck or crane and do some mechanised lifting as well as manual lifting.
+At the very least, it should be a biathlon, in which the lifters should have to prove they can work a forklift truck or crane and do some mechanized lifting as well as manual lifting.